HazyHexium/BrainFlowsIntoVRChat/README.md

 ## OSC Avatar Parameter Schema

 Here are the various avatar parameters sent to VRChat.
-Neurofeedback scores range from -1 to 1 for signed floats, 0 to 1 for unsigned, with higher and lower values corresponding to higher and lower relax/focus scores.
+Neurofeedback scores range from -1 to 1 for signed floats, 0 to 1 for positive (Pos), with higher and lower values corresponding to higher and lower relax/focus scores.
 Depending on the board you're using, heartrate, respiration and battery information might be available.
 Power Band numbers are also sent per location as well, ranging from 0 to 1 averaging at 0.2.

 To use these parameters within VRChat, write the parameter name as a path.
 For example, to get the left side alpha value, the parameter name would be:
 - `BFI/PwrBands/Left/Alpha`